In this section, you’ll cover the three main types of lines to know for the GRE:

 In the figure above, is and is .

-If we add in a parallel line (), the transversal will create identical angles where it crosses the other lines.
-Note that the angles in the figure below are the same as the angles, just like they were copied and shifted along .
+If you add in a parallel line (), the transversal creates identical angles where it crosses each parallel line.
+Notice that the angles in the figure below match the angles - they’re the same angles “copied” and shifted along .

 When a transversal cuts through perpendicular lines, it forms a right triangle.

-Let’s try solving a GRE-level question involving perpendicular and parallel lines.
+Let’s solve a GRE-level question involving perpendicular and parallel lines.

 Given: and